Australian ringneck: Taxonomy and naming

-The Australian ringneck was first described by English naturalist George Shaw and drawn by Frederick Polydore Nodder in the 1805 in their work The Naturalist's Miscellany: Or, Coloured Figures of Natural Objects; Drawn and Described Immediately From Nature.
+The Australian ringneck was first described by English naturalist George Shaw and drawn by Frederick Polydore Nodder in 1805 in their work The Naturalist's Miscellany: Or, Coloured Figures of Natural Objects; Drawn and Described Immediately From Nature.
 He called it Psittacus zonarius "zoned parrot".
 A broad-tailed parrot, it is most closely related to the rosellas of the genus Platycercus, and has been placed in that genus by some authorities, including Ferdinand Bauer.

-Pre-existing names for the species, derived from the Nyungar language of Southwest Australia, are dowarn [pronounced dow’awn] and doomolok [dorm’awe’lawk]; these were identified from over one hundred records of regional and orthographic variants to supplement the names already suggested by John Gilbert, Dominic Serventy and others.
+Pre-existing names for the species, derived from the Nyungar language of Southwest Australia, are dowarn [pronounced dow'awn] and doomolok [dorm'awe'lawk]; these were identified from over one hundred records of regional and orthographic variants to supplement the names already suggested by John Gilbert, Dominic Serventy and others.

 Currently, four subspecies of ringneck are recognised, all of which have been described as distinct species in the past: (As of 1993, the Twenty-eight and Cloncurry parrot were treated as subspecies of the Port Lincoln parrot and the mallee ringneck, respectively.)

 Several other subspecies have been described, but are considered synonyms with one of the above subspecies.
 B. z. occidentalis has been synonymised with B. z. zonarius.
 Intermediates exist between all subspecies except for between B. z. zonarius and B. z. macgillivrayi.
 Intermediates have been associated with land clearing for agriculture in southern Western Australia.

 The classification of this species is still debated, and molecular research by Joseph and Wilke in 2006 found that the complex split genetically into two clades—one roughly correlating with B. z. barnardi and the other with the other three forms; B. z. macgillivrayi was more closely related to B. z. zonarius than to the neighbouring B. z. barnardi.
 The researchers felt it was premature to reorganise the classification of the complex until more study was undertaken.

 Subspecies

 Behaviour

 The Australian ringneck is active during the day and can be found in eucalypt woodlands and eucalypt-lined watercourses.
 The species is gregarious and depending on the conditions can be resident or nomadic.
-In trials of growing hybrid eucalypt trees in dry environments parrots, especially the Port Lincoln parrot, caused severe damage to the crowns of the younger trees during the research period between 2000–3.
+In trials of growing hybrid eucalypt trees in dry environments parrots, especially the Port Lincoln parrot, caused severe damage to the crowns of the younger trees during the research period between 2000–2003.